-Mold is an important part of nature, helping with the decomposition of organic matter and recycling nutrients in ecosystems.
+Mold is an important part of nature, helping with the decomposition of organic matter and the recycling of nutrients in ecosystems.
 While outdoor mold is essential, mold growing indoors presents health hazards and can cause property damage.
-Molds reproduce via tiny airborne spores that travel virtually anywhere, even in our homes.
+Molds reproduce by means of tiny airborne spores that travel virtually anywhere, even in our homes.

-Even though traces of mold spores indoors, they need the right “ingredients” to produce mold.
+Even though there are traces of mold spores indoors, they need the right “ingredients” to produce mold.
 Unfortunately, the conditions for mold growth are found in most homes: a food source (such as drywall, carpet, and wood), warmth, darkness, enough time to grow, and most importantly, moisture.
+Since moisture is an essential factor in mold growth, here are the common culprits that cause elevated moisture in homes:

 - Increased humidity can occur in homes in many ways — humid weather, continuous rain, cooking, showering, etc. To help prevent mold growth in your home, make sure your house is well-ventilated and keep the humidity below 55 percent.